Skip to content

 Does The Hanged Man reversed change the yes or no answer?

-The Hanged Man Reversed shifts the answer to Maybe.
+The Hanged Man reversed is a Yes card.
 Resistance to surrender, feeling stuck, or unnecessary self-sacrifice.

 What should I do if I get The Hanged Man in a yes or no reading?